netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 Each module is an ELF shared object file with at least one named export named `ofn`.

-Modules also import named symbols for the main binary - certain external symbols shared the same hashed names in the modules as the functions in the implant.
+Modules also import named symbols for the main binary - certain external symbols share the same hashed names in the modules as the functions in the implant.

 Some notable modules are listed here: